 Recent federal regulatory changes resulting from the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act (2009) established the Emergency Solutions Grant (ESG) program, administered by the U.S. Department of Housing and Urban Development (HUD).
 The City of Portland, through its Housing Bureau (PHB), is the local Recipient of federal ESG funds.
 In order to receive these funds, PHB must submit to HUD (and HUD must approve) a five-year Consolidated Plan with associated Annual Action Plans.
 Together, the Consolidated Plan and Annual Action Plans describe local housing and community development needs, outline general priorities for use of federal and local resources to address these needs, and identify recipients of annually-awarded federal funding to specific community-based agencies for specific projects.
 The current Consolidated Plan covers 2011-2016, and was adopted through City Council Resolution in 2011.
-Where Consolidated Plan resources are identified to prevent or end homelessness, those strategies are directly aligned with Home Again: A 10-year Plan to End Homelessness in Portland and Multnomah County (Home Again).
+Where Consolidated Plan resources are identified to prevent or end homelessness, those strategies are directly aligned with A Home for Everyone.